-Under the BCA, our stockholders have the right to dissent from various corporate actions, including any merger or sale of all, or substantially all, of our assets not made in the usual course of our business, and receive payment of the fair value of their shares as designated in the BCA.
-In the event of any amendment of our articles of incorporation, a stockholder also has the right to dissent and receive payment for his or her shares if the amendment alters certain rights in respect of those shares.
+Under the BCA, our shareholders have the right to dissent from various corporate actions, including any merger or sale of all, or substantially all, of our assets not made in the usual course of our business, and receive payment of the fair value of their shares as designated in the BCA.
+In the event of any amendment of our articles of incorporation, a stockholder also has the right to disperiod when rights may be redeemed or lengthen any time period, unless such lengthening protects, enhances or clarifies sent and receive payment for his or her shares if the amendment alters certain rights in respect of those shares.
 The dissenting stockholder must follow the procedures set forth in the BCA to receive payment.
 In the event that we and any dissenting stockholder fail to agree on a price for the shares, the BCA procedures involve, among other things, the institution of proceedings in the high court of the Republic of the Marshall Islands or in any appropriate court in any jurisdiction in which our shares are primarily traded on a local or national securities exchange.
 The value of the shares of the dissenting stockholder is fixed by the court after reference, if the court so elects, to the recommendations of a court-appointed appraiser.